|

 The

-is in the tonic theme.
-In Mozart's Symphony No. 40 the overall
+the tonic theme.
+In Mozart's Symphony No. 40

 it appears in the exposition (new key, major):